 - Get access to the world’s largest online learning resource

 - Have lessons that support their school studies

 - Keep parents connected to progress through meetings and reports from the teachers

 Visit the Learn English Kids website and start improving their English today.
 There are thousands hints and tips, games and downloads.
 And most of it is FREE.

 The right level for your child

 We offer courses for every age group and ability level with classes organized as follows:

 If your child is a new British Council learner they’ll need to take a placement test to find out which is the right course level for them.
-These tests take place in our teaching centres in Agouza and Heliopolis.
+These tests take place in our teaching centres in Agouza, Heliopolis, Nile University, Alexandria and City Stars.
 And you can book your placement test online on here.

 Please bring your child’s birth certificate with you.